telecter/cmd-launcher/README.md

 ## Usage
-Run the `help` subcommand to get the usage information.
+Use the `--help` flag to get the usage information.

 ### Creating an instance